How To Get Rid of Spider Webs

 The first step you should take is to get rid of their food source.
 If they don’t have food around your house, they’ll prefer to hang out (literally) at your neighbor’s home instead.

-Most of the new calls we get asking about spiders and spider web removal come from Delray Beach and Boynton Beach.
+Most of the new calls in South Florida we get asking about spiders and spider web removal come from Delray Beach and Boynton Beach.
 The reason for this, especially in the Western communities, is that these areas are mainly new developments and they are often surrounded by nurseries and farmland.

 What Do Spiders Eat?